adityanain96/rtl8723be_ubuntu_fix/README.md

 # rtl8723be_ubuntu_fix
 rtl8723be ubuntu wifi fix shell script

-clone and download from the github link below https://github.com/lwfinger/rtlwifi_new
+1. Clone and download from the github link : https://github.com/lwfinger/rtlwifi_new

-extract the file
+2. Extract the file

-open terminal from inside the folder you extracted
+3. Open terminal from inside the folder you extracted

-type chmod 755 wifi_fix.sh and hit enter
+4. Type chmod 755 wifi_fix.sh and hit enter

-type ./wifi-fix.sh and hit enter
+5. Type ./wifi_fix.sh and hit enter

-voila! enjoy your wifi
+Voila! enjoy your wifi